 Types of foster care

-Carers look after children for a few weeks or months while plans are made for the child’s future.
+You look after children for a few weeks or months while plans are made for their future.

 ‘Family and friends’ or ‘kinship’